jtdor/build-deb-action/README.md

           buildpackage-opts: --build=binary --no-sign
 ```

-### Inputs
+### Input Parameters
-All inputs have a default value or are optional.
+All input parameters have a default value or are optional.

 #### `apt-opts`
 Extra options to be passed to `apt-get` when installing build dependencies and